Solving Heap Memory Issues in Talend

 5. Use the Right Component Settings

-In tMap, enable “Store temp data” option for large lookups (saves data on disk instead of RAM).
+In tMap, enable the “Store temp data” option for large lookups (saves data on disk instead of RAM).

 Use tSortRow with external sorting instead of in-memory sorting.